Find care and support

 What if there's an issue?

-Your Equal Care Facilitator is there to facilitate the relationships you have with those supporting you.
+Your Team Members, Local Circle members and Equal Care Coach (usually the Registered Manager for CQC purposes) are there to facilitate the relationships you have with those supporting you.
 This includes unpaid relationships too, like family members and volunteers.
 They are there to help you work through any issues - often, 95% of problems can be worked out with good, open communication and kind, open discussion.
-If things really aren't working out, you can decide to choose someone else to support.
+If things really aren't working out, you can decide to choose someone else to support you.
 We have a Problem-solving Policy, which sets this out in more detail.

 Will you help me find the right support?